Our Constitution

 ARTICLE I - MEMBERSHIP

-Section 1: There shall be four classes of members in this organization, and they shall be as follows:
+Section 1: Membership and participation shall be open to all persons without regard to race, color, religion, sex, age, national origin, disability or any other status protected by law.
+There shall be six classes of members in this organization, and they shall be as follows:

-• (a) Senior members: Persons of good character who are eighteen years of age or older, who have applied for membership, who have been accepted for membership, and who have been assigned a membership number by the secretary, and who have paid the prescribed dues, and whose name appears on the records of the club as a member in good standing for the current year.
+• (a) Senior members: Persons of good character who are eighteen years of age or older, who have applied for membership, who have been accepted for membership, who have paid the prescribed dues, and whose name appears on the records of the club as a member in good standing for the current year.

-• (b) Junior members: Persons of good character who have not attained the age of eighteen years, and have met the requirements as prescribed for Senior members.
+• (b) (Young Numismatists (YN)): Persons of good character who have not attained the age of eighteen years and have met the requirements as prescribed for Senior members.

 • (c) Honorary members: Honorary membership may be conferred upon any person who has performed any outstanding service for the club.
 This membership shall carry no voting rights and will not be required to pay club dues but shall carry the privilege to all other club facilities and activities.

-• (d) Life Members: Any Senior member, in good standing for a minimum of three (3) years, who shall pay the prescribed life membership dues, be assigned a life membership number by the Secretary, shall be designated life member, with full privileges, and obligations, except that he is relieved of annual dues.
+• (d) Life Members: Any Senior member, in good standing for a minimum of three (3) years, who shall pay the prescribed life membership dues, shall be designated life member, with full privileges, and obligations, except that they are relieved of annual dues.

 • (e) Honorary Life memberships: Any senior member who has performed outstanding services to the club.
 Such members shall not have to pay further dues, but they shall retain full rights to the club.
-These members shall be chosen by membership.
+These members shall be chosen by a majority vote of the Executive Board.

-Section 2: Application for membership shall be made to the Secretary on a form furnished by him and shall state applicant's name, address, phone number, and age.
-Each applicant shall be recommended by any member of the club in good standing, who personally knows and vouches for the character of the applicant.
-Application may be acted upon at any regular meeting, and if applicant is elected he will be declared a member immediately.
+Section 2: Application for membership shall be made to the Secretary on a form furnished by the Club and shall include the applicant's name, address, phone number, and email address.
+An applicant may be recommended by any member in good standing.
 In case an application is rejected and the dues have been paid, said dues shall be returned.

-Section 4: All members shall be assigned a permanent membership number.
-Junior members shall be designated by "J," Life members by "L," and Honorary Life members by "HL."
+Section 4: Young Numismatists shall be designated by "YN," Family Members by F, Life members by "L," and Honorary Life members by "HL."

-Section 5: Expulsion of Members: When a member conducts himself in a manner prejudicial to the welfare of the club, any member in good standing may present written charges to the President.
-The accused shall be furnished a copy of the charges and shall be afforded a period of 30 days to enter a written defense to the charges.
-The matter shall then be referred to the Executive Board, who will then determine the case, under such rules as they may adopt.
-The Board may dismiss the charges, or it may censure, suspend, or expel the accused member, and make its action known to the membership.
+Section 5: Discipline and Expulsion of Members: When a member conducts themselves in a manner prejudicial to the welfare of the club, any member in good standing may present written charges to the President.
+The accused shall be furnished with a copy of the charges and shall be afforded a period of 30 days to enter a written response.
+The matter shall then be reviewed by the Executive Board, which may dismiss the charges, or it may censure, suspend, or expel the member, and make its action known to the membership.
 Until final decision of the Board, the accused shall continue in good standing.
+Any expelled member may appeal the decision of the Executive Board to the membership at the next regular meeting.
+A two-thirds (2/3) vote of members present shall be required to overturn the decision.
+No refund of dues will be provided to expelled members.

 ARTICLE II - MANAGEMENT AND ELECTIONS

-Section 2: The President shall issue a call for nominations for President Vice-President, Secretary, Treasurer, Sergeant-at-Arms, and one Director in November of each year, and the slate shall be presented to the membership prior to the December meeting, at which time elections will be held, with officers taking office at the first meeting of the year.
+Section 2: The President shall issue a call for nominations for President Vice-President, Secretary, Treasurer, Sergeant-at-Arms, YN Coordinator and one Director in October of each year, and the slate shall be presented to the membership at the November meeting, at which time elections will be held, with officers taking office at the first meeting of the year.
+Nominations may be made from the floor at the election meeting.

 Section 3: The duties of the officers shall be as follows: